Black Bear Consulting Corps

 Select companies/projects that you would prefer to work with

-Assigned a team of 1-2 other students to work on first project
+Assigned a team of 1-2 other students to work on projects

-Engage with company and student team for 3-6 weeks while you work on the project
+Engage with first company and your team for 5 weeks while you work on the project

-If you’re interested in participating during the fall semester of 2023, more information will be available in the coming months.
+If you’re interested in participating during the spring semester of 2024, please complete the application linked below by November 19th.

 If you have any questions, please reach out to Emma Wilson at email@example.com.